espcarlo27-byte/jce-cyber-lab/simulations/SIM-004-SQL-Injection/README.md

 ## 🎯 Goal

 This simulation demonstrates how attackers exploit insecure web applications using **SQL Injection** to bypass authentication and gain unauthorized access.
-The objective is to validate that **network and web-layer telemetry** (IDS and SIEM) can detect SQL Injection activity against a vulnerable application.
+The objective is to validate that **network and web-layer telemetry** (IDS) can detect SQL Injection activity against a vulnerable application.

 From a defender’s perspective, this simulation focuses on **visibility and detection**, not exploitation depth.

+> ⚠️ Note: SIEM correlation was evaluated and documented, but full IDS-to-SIEM ingestion was not implemented for this simulation.

 ---